gnames/papers/devops-blog-2023/blog.md

 We chose to use the [Open ZFS file system](https://openzfs.org/wiki/Main_Page) for all our production and backup needs.

 ZFS provided us with several very important features.
-The file system checks integrity of every stored byte, and can detect and repare even the smallest data corruption resulted from cosmic rays or a disk failure.
+The file system checks integrity of every stored byte, and can detect and repair even the smallest data corruption resulting from cosmic rays or a disk failure.
 The speed of data transfer increased more than ten-fold, allowing us to copy 2.9TB in about 4 hours.
 The speed of incremental backups increased hundred-fold, allowing us to send incremental changes in a matter of seconds.
 Fast incremental backups now allow us to sync data remotely quickly, even if the remote place has slow internet.